 Intercollegiate competition in the sport of tennis.
-Instruction in specific skills, performance techniques and strategies, as well as daily practice, development of physical fitness, team travel and competition against other collegiate institutions.
-Open to all students who wish to compete at the intercollegiate level.
-Athletic insurance fee is required.
-Repeatable.
+Instruction in specific skills, performance techniques and strategies, as well as daily practice, development of physical fitness, team travel and competition against other collegiate

 227 INTERCOLLEGIATE TRACK 2 UNITS

 Open to students with advanced track skills who wish to compete at the intercollegiate level.
 Athletic insurance fee is required.
 Repeatable.